-Quynh says that the key to perfect makeup on round eyes is defining the lash line because that dictates whether you're keeping the integrity of your shape, or changing it a bit to appear more almond-like.
+Quynh says that the key to perfect makeup on round eyes is defining the lash line because that dictates whether you're keeping the integrity of your shape or changing it a bit to appear more almond-like.
 "I love a smudgy wing liner," she says.
 "I generally like to use an eye pencil and draw along the lash line, and then I'll take a little dome-shaped brush and smudge that line away even more."
-If winged liner isn't your thing, Quynh says that bold colours washed over the entire lid is the way to go.
+If winged liner isn't your thing, Quynh says that bold colours washed over the entire lid is another way to go.
 "A bright colour on the lid is really nice because it will show up," she explains.

 The takeaway: Define the lash line, and take advantage of the ample eyelid space with colourful shadows.

-"One of my favourite brushes is the Stila #15.
-It's a double-sided brush, but I love to use the flat side of it.
-It's a medium-firm allover shadow brush, and I like the stiffness of it because the stiffer the brush the more colour and pigment it will pick up from the shadow.
-So I like using that to either pick up a light colour or a dark colour or even if I'm using a base that's something neutral to even out.
-I love that brush in general because the payoff in the delivery is really nice. "
+Quynh recommends looking for a medium-firm allover shadow brush with stiff bristles.
+"The stiffer the brush, the more colour and pigment it will pick up from the shadow.
+I like using one to either pick up a light colour or a dark colour or even if I'm using a base that's something neutral to even out.
+The payoff in the delivery is really nice," says Quynh.

-Eye Shape: Hooded
+3. Eye Shape: Hooded

 Celebs with your eye shape: Emma Stone, Ginnifer Goodwin, Jennifer Lawrence

 Quynh says that a common misconception about hooded eyelids is that there isn't enough space to create a dramatic eye.
-"There's still real estate, it's just more flat as opposed to the natural dimension because of the crease situation.
-"Cut crease is great for hooded eyes because it really opens up the eyes.
+"There's still real estate; it's just flatter," she says.
+"A cut-crease look is great for hooded eyes because it really opens up the eyes.
 You create the effect of a crease by basically drawing one onto that flat real estate.
-Then you can fade it out and add colour and dimension by making it darker in the outer corners, but lighter in the inner eye.
-This way when you open the eye, you can see the makeup."
+Then you can fade it out and add colour and dimension by making it darker in the outer corners but lighter in the inner eye."

-The takeaway: Go for a cut crease to create the illusion of more dimension.
+The takeaway: Go for a cut-crease to create the illusion of more dimension.

 The takeaway: Use the flat surface of your eyelid to your advantage by adding a bold, graphic eyeliner.
-And if you're really feeling spicy, opt for a full strip lash.
+And if you're really feeling spicy, opt for a full-strip lash.

 The takeaway: Create balance by bringing eye makeup upward and focussing the darkest shades on the outermost corners of the eyes.

 It's much easier to add more makeup than to take it away, but in the event that you find yourself needing to do the latter, cotton buds are the way to go.
-The precision of the small cotton tip allow you to work on small areas, like the eyes, with ease.
+The precision of the small cotton tip allows you to work on small areas, like the eyes, with ease.